-Health insurance is required for all international at McCormick Theological Seminary, but rates vary greatly.
-In order to document your compliance with this policy, please provide your certificate of coverage and a detailed summary of your health insurance benefits to the Office of Student Academics for evaluation.
-For help in exploring health insurance options refer to the Seminary's health insurance policy.
+Health insurance is required for all interna onal at McCormick Theological Seminary, but rates vary greatly.
+In order to document your compliance with this policy, please provide your cer ficate of coverage and a detailed summary of your health insurance benefits to the Office of Student Academics for evalua on.
+For help in exploring health insurance op ons refer to the Seminary's health insurance policy.
 Presbyterian Church (U.S.A.) students may be eligible for coverage through the PC(USA) Board of Pensions.

 The University of Chicago Health insurance program is available to McCormick students.
-If this option is of interest to you, please contact the Office of Student Services at osa@mccormick.edu.
+If this op on is of interest to you, please contact the Office of Student Services at osa@mccormick.edu.
 Questions or comments regarding compliance with McCormick's insurance requirement should be directed to the Office of Student Services at osa@mccormick.edu.